k21971/EvilHack/doc/evilhack-changelog.md

 - Added a few more monsters to Druids wildshape ability
 - Fix: impossible "mon hiding under nonexistent obj (%s)" (burned grass)
+- Switch status from work in progress to beta (0.9.0)